-Nutrition Therapy Services
+Nutrition Therapy and Coaching Services

 Erin has been around diabetes for most of her life.
 She watched her grandmother struggle with “brittle” type 1 diabetes and saw how that impacted her food choices on a daily basis.
 Along with this, she is aware of how challenging this disease is for not only those with the condition, but also for those involved in the care of the person with diabetes.
 Erin is passionate about dispelling myths about diabetes, and educating on the numerous factors that influence risk beyond weight, diet, and exercise.

 Erin has been a runner for over 10 years.
 She has completed several half marathons, a full marathon, and a handful of 5, 8, and 10ks.
 Because of this, she understands the common challenges that come up for runners and endurance athletes.
 Erin loves blending intuitive eating with sports nutrition because it provides the perfect opportunity to really tune-in and see what it is your body needs for optimal performance and recovery.

 Our culture supports the thin ideal, and diet culture encourages disordered eating behaviors.
 Erin recognizes that weight and nutrition are just one piece of the puzzle that contributes to our health.
 She will support you along your path to reduce anxiety and build confidence in food choices.
 For those who require more specialized or a higher level of care, Erin can help you connect with and build your support team.

 Erin has a strong clinical background and is confident counseling on a variety of medical conditions as well as general preventive nutrition.

 What to Expect